The Recognitions

-The Recognitions is the 1955 debut novel of US author William Gaddis.
+The Recognitions is the 1955 debut novel of American author William Gaddis.
 The novel was initially poorly received by critics.
 After Gaddis won a National Book Award in 1975 for his second novel, J R, his first work gradually received new and belated recognition as a masterpiece of American literature.

 In 2005, Time included The Recognitions in its list of "100 Best English-language Novels from 1923 to 2005".

 Plot

 The story loosely follows the life of Wyatt Gwyon, son of a Calvinist minister from rural New England; his mother dies in Spain.
 He plans to follow his father into the ministry.
 But he is inspired to become a painter by The Seven Deadly Sins, Hieronymous Bosch's noted painting which his father owned.
 Gwyon leaves New England and travels to Europe to study painting.
 Discouraged by a corrupt critic and frustrated with his career, he moves to New York City.

 He meets Recktall Brown, a capitalistic collector and dealer of art, who makes a Faustian deal with him.
 Gwyon is to produce paintings in the style of 15th-century Flemish and Dutch masters (such as Bosch, Hugo van der Goes, and Hans Memling) and forge their signatures.
 Brown will sell them as newly discovered originals.
 Gwyon becomes discouraged and returns home to find that his father has converted to Mithraism and is preaching his new ideas to his congregation, whilst steadily losing his mind.
 Back in New York, Gwyon tries to expose his forgeries.
 He travels to Spain where he visits the monastery where his mother was buried, works at restoring old paintings, and tries to find himself in a search for authenticity.
 At the end, he moves on to live his life "deliberately".

-Interwoven are the stories of many other characters, among them Otto, a struggling writer; Esme, a muse; and Stanley, a musician.
-The epilogue follows their stories further.
-In the final scene Stanley achieves his goal by playing his work on the organ of the church of Fenestrula "pulling all the stops".
+Interwoven in the three parts of the book (and an unnumbered epilogue) are the tales of many other characters, among them Otto, a struggling writer; Esme, a muse; and Stanley, a musician.
+The epilogue follows Stanley's adventures further.
+He achieves his goal to play his work on the organ of the church of Fenestrula "pulling all the stops".
 The church collapses, killing him, yet "most of his work was recovered ..., and is still spoken of, when it is noted, with high regard, though seldom played."

 The major part of the novel takes part in the late 1940s and early 1950s.